 There are tried and true techniques that can help adoptive parents help their newly adopted toddlers.
 Creating a Family has many resources on adopting a toddler.
 A few we think you will find particularly helpful are:

-- The Ups and Downs of Adopting a Toddler (1 hr radio interview with Mary Hopkins-Best, author of The Weaver’s Craft)
+- The Ups and Downs of Adopting a Toddler (1 hr podcast interview with Mary Hopkins-Best, author of The Weaver’s Craft)

 - Topsy Turvy World of Adopting a Toddler (blog)